 6th DISCOURSE ON ESSENTIALS [THE SIX & MORE UNIONS]

-Mind is united with intent, intent united with energy, energy united with power – these are the three internal unions.
+Mind is united with the intention, intention united with energy, energy united with power – these are the three internal unions.
 Hand is united with foot, elbow united with knee, shoulder united with hip – these are the three external unions.
 These together are the six unions.

 7th DISCOURSE ON ESSENTIALS [SEVEN ADVANCING AS ONE]

-[1 – head] Your head is the source of the six active meridians and is the commander of your whole body, from senses to bones.
+[1 – head] The head is the source of the six active meridians and is the commander of the whole body, from senses to bones.
 There is no part that does not rely on it, therefore the head must advance.